Chalarangelo/30-seconds-of-code/content/snippets/js/s/trigger-event.md

 ---
+title: Programmatically trigger event on HTML element using JavaScript
-title: Trigger event on HTML element
+shortTitle: Trigger event on HTML element
-type: snippet
+type: story
 language: javascript
 tags: [browser,event]
 cover: cloudy-mountaintop-2
+excerpt: Learn how to trigger an event on an HTML element using JavaScript.
-dateModified: 2020-10-22
+dateModified: 2023-11-03
 ---

-Triggers a specific event on a given element, optionally passing custom data.

-- Use the `CustomEvent` constructor to create an event from the specified `eventType` and details.
-- Use `EventTarget.dispatchEvent()` to trigger the newly created event on the given element.
-- Omit the third argument, `detail`, if you do not want to pass custom data to the triggered event.
+JavaScript's `EventTarget.dispatchEvent()` method allows you to **trigger an event programmatically**.
+This method accepts an `Event` object as its only argument, which can be created using either the regular [`Event`](https://developer.mozilla.org/en-US/docs/Web/API/Event) constructor or the [`CustomEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) constructor.

+Usually, you'd want to use the [`CustomEvent` constructor](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent), as it allows you to **pass custom data to the event listener**.
+The constructor accepts two arguments: `eventType` and `detail`.
+The `eventType` argument is a string that specifies the **type of event** to be created (e.g. `'click'`).
+The `detail` argument is an object that contains the custom data you want to pass to the event listener.

+Putting it all together, you can create a function that programmatically triggers an event on an HTML element:

 ```js
 const triggerEvent = (el, eventType, detail) =>